RjayBrown/html-css-introduction/README.md

 - Box Model - Padding, Borders, and Margin
 - Font Styles - Using Google Fonts

+### Review & Practice

+Start in the practice folder, and after reviewing the code and comments in each file, try [switching fonts](https://fonts.google.com/) and changing how the elements are positioned or styled (you can match the examples above or apply your own styles).
+For an extra challenge, try adding new elements and experimenting with different styles and placements.
+Have fun and be creative!

 ## Build a Mini Project

 Once you complete the challenges you'll have the knowledge to build your own basic portfolio page from scratch!
 The starter files are in the project folder.

 If you run into trouble, you can reach out in the #100Devs [[❓code-help]](https://discord.com/channels/735923219315425401/735925942559440997) channel on Discord.
 It's an amazing community space filled with supportive developers happy to answer any questions you may have!

 ## Clone & Run Locally